gavinlyonsrepo/ER_OLEDM1_CH1115/README.md

 *font mods*

-The default ASCII font (font one) is an extended font, 0-255 characters.
+The default ASCII font (font 1) is an extended font, 0-255 characters.
 If you do not need characters 127-255 and wish to save memory space:
 In library header file ER_OLEDM1_CH1115_font.h in the USER FONT OPTION TWO section Simply comment this define out.